-- Generally proportions generated from a narrow plan rather than a deep plan - using simple well proportioned building forms and minimally articulated facades except on the large Victorian villas found in the Park. - Sympathetic massing larger houses can be successfully broken up into smaller elements

-- An appropriate scale minimising internal ground floor levels- this can be achieved with the use of a concrete floor rather than a suspended timber floor; minimising floor to ceiling heights by offsetting low ceilings with large open plan areas; introducing double height spaces and using larger full height windows - Simple and straightforward roof shapes - avoid large heavy dormers which compete visually with the roof of which they are a part ; use appropriate materials for any detailing e.g. concrete tiles do not work as substitutes for slate in most features
+- Simple well proportioned building -A narrow plan is preferred over a deep plan which tends to generate an overly dominant roof.
+Deep plan houses can be attractive but only with good proportions for example, the large Victorian villas in the Park. - Sympathetic massing larger houses can be successfully broken up into smaller elements using lean-to additions, or having a 'L' or 'T' shape plan. - An appropriate scale minimise internal around floor levels-this can be achieved with the use of a concrete floor rather than a suspended timber floor; minimise floor to ceiling heights by offsetting low ceilings with large open plan areas; introducing double height spaces and using larger full height windows. - Simple and straightforward roof shapes - avoid large heavy dormers which compete visually with the roof of which they are a part; use appropriate materials for any detailing e.g. concrete tiles do not work as substitutes for slate in most features.